metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

 ApplyChanges propagates this `StatusBarItemBag`'s current property values for `text`, `tooltip`, `color`, `command` to the VSC side to immediately become active there.
-Note that all those property values are trasmitted, no omissions.
+Note that all those property values are transmitted, no omissions.

 `return` ── a thenable that resolves when this `ApplyChanges` call has successfully completed at the VSC side.